Axlefublr/axlefublr.github.io/content/earplugs/index.md

 This is completely a guess on my part, but you probably shouldn't leave your earplugs “dirty” for more than a day.
 Which is why just buying a billion pairs isn't a great idea.

-Especially if you plan to spend most of your life in earplugs, like I do, something that you need to future proof is ear infectioons.
+Especially if you plan to spend most of your life in earplugs, like I do, something that you need to future proof is ear infections.

 ## ear infections